rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChiliEasy.rst

    the slow cooker.
 3. Stir in all other ingredients and set slow cooker to med and cook for at least 8 hours.
+4. Serve topped with your choice of diced white onion, grated cheese, and/or nacho chips.
+Goes well with `cornbread <#simple-cornbread-recipe>`__.